gis-yang/DroneMapping/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yaX336s4DjE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-UAV/dronehigh-resolution 3D fly-through video for Bodega Marine Laboratory (BML)
+UAV/drone high-resolution 3D fly-through video for Bodega Marine Laboratory (BML)

 # 5. Post-training Self-study

 ### Self-study for FAA UAS Exam

-In order to fly drones under the FAA’s Small UAS Rule (Part 107) in the U.S.A., one must obtain a Remote Pilot Certificate from the FAA (FAA.gov).
+10-hour self-paced study guide to assist partners with the Federal Aviation Administration (FAA) Part 107 examination.
+In order to fly drones for research purposes under the FAA’s Small UAS Rule (Part 107) in the U.S., one must obtain a Remote Pilot Certificate from the FAA.
 This certificate demonstrates that the remote pilot understands the regulations, operating requirements, and procedures for safely flying drones.

 [Self-study for FAA part 107 exam](/Documents/CSGIS_Instruction_for_FAA_Part_107_Examination.pdf)